-It’s made layered with phyllo, melted butter and the spinach- cheese filling.
-Before you bake it, you score the pastry with a knife so the baked squares will be easy to cut out of the pan for serving.
+My Greek Spinach Pie is made layered with phyllo, melted butter and the spinach- cheese filling.
+Before I bake it, I score the pastry with a knife so the baked squares will be easy to cut out of the pan for serving.

 The baked pie pieces are delicious!
 The filling is tender and cheesy and wonderful, and it’s layered with crispy, golden phyllo.
-It’s a neat twist on the classic Greek spinach pie.
-I hope you like it as much as I do!
+It’s a neat twist on the classic Greek spinach pie (or spanakopita).
+I hope you like it as much as we do!

 Greek Spinach Pie